fahaddeshmukh/house-price/README.md

 ```
 pip install -r requirements.txt
 ```
+## Directories

+The project is structured as follows:

+- **bin**: This directory contains the source code files required to run the analysis.
+  - `house.py`: This Python script is the main entry point for running the project.
+It contains the code that reads the dataset and performs various data processing, visualization and modelling tasks.

+  - `house.ipynb`: This Jupyter Notebook file provides an alternative interface for running the analysis interactively.
+It contains the same code as `house.py` but provides easy accessablity along with a narrative.

+- **data**: This directory contains the dataset used for the analysis.
+  - `train.csv`: The CSV file that contains the data on the sale price of various properties.
+The file is required for running the analysis.
+Please ensure that it is located in this directory.

+- **modules**: This directory contains the modules used project.
+- `modules.py`: The modules.py script contains utility functions used by the house.py script to preprocess data and evaluate models.
+- **plots**: This directory contains the EDA plots used for the analysis.
 ## Usage

 The script requires two input files: house.py and train.csv.
 Place these files in the data directory of your project.
 Then, run the following command to execute the preprocessing script: